chrisstef/fichain/README.md

 - Complete the frontend by building a __UI__ for the cryptocurrency portion of the system.

-At this moment, there is an initial deployment but there are more actions needed to be made, in order to deploy both Flask and React subfolders and estabilish a full deployment (propably on Heroku).
+At this point, there is an initial deployment but there are more actions needed to be made, in order to deploy both Flask and React subfolders and estabilish a full deployment (propably on Heroku).

 Feel free to check the current deployment here: